Moving to Sagres, Portugal

 What is a typical expat home or apartment like in Sagres?

 "A typical expat home or apartment in Sagres, is often a blend of traditional Portuguese architecture and modern amenities.
 These homes are usually spacious, with large windows that let in plenty of natural light and offer stunning views of the surrounding landscapes, including the ocean.
 The living areas are often open plan, with a fully equipped kitchen, a dining area, and a comfortable lounge.
 Bedrooms are usually generously sized, with built-in wardrobes and en-suite bathrooms.
 Many homes also feature outdoor spaces such as balconies or terraces, perfect for enjoying the region's warm, sunny climate.
 Some properties may also have a private swimming pool or access to a communal pool.
 The homes are often located within walking distance to local amenities such as shops, restaurants, and beaches.
-Despite being fully equipped and comfortable, these homes often retain charming traditional features such as tiled floors, wooden beams, and whitewashed walls," said one expat in Sagres.
+Despite being fully equipped and comfortable, these homes often retain charming traditional features such as tiled floors, wooden beams, and whitewashed walls," remarked one expat who made the move to Sagres.

 What is the average cost of housing in Sagres?